idiazroncero/huesos/src/components/elements/card/README.md

 Usually, the card width is limited either by setting a custom width or by stacking them on a flex / grid item;

 You can set a `$card-border-width` (and color) to indicate card boundaries, or set it to false to avoid them.
-If `$card-shadow` is set to true, it will apply the site-wide `$shadow-definition`.
+If `$card-shadow` is set to true, it will apply the site-wide `$box-shadow`.

 <div class="alert alert--warning mb">